Sunday, April 24, 2022

 Blatant injustice, 2003

 The Eurovision Song Contest (Concours Eurovision de la chanson) has been held since 1956; the format essentially that of the Sanremo Music Festival first held in Italy in 1951 and (structurally) little changed since although the voting system has bounced around a bit.
 In the early years it was a quite earnest song contest which gradually became rather naff until later in the twentieth century when, quite organically, it transformed into something of a self-aware freak-show spiced-up by amusing political squabbles.
 The apparent anomaly of Australia’s participation is by virtue of (1) being a foundation associate-member of the EBU and (2) an invitation to compete, first extended in 2016 as part of the sixtieth anniversary celebrations.
-The quality of Australia's entries being in keeping with the spirit of the competition, they've since been invited back.
+The quality of Australia's entries being in keeping with the spirit of the competition (with all that implies), they've since been invited back.

 No comments: